 After taking the GMAT, you actually receive 5 different scores.

 Out of all of these scores, the ones that have the biggest impact on your chances of admission to your business school of choice are your Total Score and your Quantitative and Verbal scores, so let’s look at those in a little more detail.

 Total GMAT scores range between 200 and 800 in 10-point increments.
 They are calculated using your Math and Verbal scores.

 Quantitative and Verbal sections range between 0 and 60 in 1-point increments.
 The number of questions you get right, the difficulty level of the questions you get right, and the total number of questions that you answer are used to determine your scores Quantitative and Verbal scores.

 Since percentiles are calculated using a bell curve, the fall-off is not linear.
-This means that for every 10 points scored higher or lower on the test, your percentile can change significantly.
-Between scores of 800 and 750 (a difference of 50 points), the percentile ranks changes from 99 to 98 (a difference of only 1%), but between 750 and 700 (also a difference of 50 points), the percentile rank changes from 98% to 88% (a difference of 10%).
-This is because more and more people (in this case, 10% more people) score somewhere between 700 and 750.
+So, for every 10 points scored higher or lower on the test, your percentile can change significantly.
+Between scores of 800 and 750 (a difference of 50 points), the percentile ranks changes from 99% to 98% (a difference of only 1%), but between 750 and 700 (also a difference of 50 points), the percentile rank changes from 98% to 88% (a difference of 10%).
+This inconsistency occurs because more and more people (in this case, 10% more people) score somewhere between 700 and 750.